 Problem #3 – Shrinkage cracks that allow moisture to reach the rebar

-Should there have been too much water added, then the cracking may become an issue.
-First the concrete will be weaker and secondly the shrinkage cracks may be larger and allow moisture to reach the rebar. ( Read more about shrinkage cracks )
+If too much water was added, then the cracking may become an issue.
+First, the concrete will be weaker and secondly, the shrinkage cracks may be larger and allow moisture to reach the rebar.

 Problem #4 – Inadequate concrete coverage over the rebar

-Common rebar sizes used in residential construction for houses are usually in sizes ranging from #3 rebar to #6 rebar. # 4 rebar has a diameter of an 1/2 inch (4 eights of an inch) or #5 rebar is 5/8 of an inch in diameter.
+Common rebar sizes used in residential construction for houses are usually in sizes ranging from #3 rebar to #6 rebar. # 4 rebar has a diameter of 1/2 inch (4/8 of an inch) or #5 rebar is 5/8 of an inch in diameter.

 Clearances and coverage on rebar

-In general rebar in residential construction needs to have 3 inches of concrete cover / or separation from soil when the concrete for footings and pads is poured against soil and if poured against forms, 1½ inch.
-If formed concrete not exposed to earth or weather: i.e. in slabs and walls, then ¾ of an inch is required.
+In general, rebar in residential construction needs to have 3 inches of concrete cover or separation from soil when the concrete for footings and pads is poured against soil and if poured against forms, 1½ inch.
+If formed concrete not exposed to earth or weather like in slabs and walls, then ¾ of an inch is required.
 Note, that there are many requirements about conditions and clearances.